-9. Will I still be able to employ UK citizens after Brexit—and will Irish employees be able to work in the UK office?
+6. Will I still be able to employ UK citizens after Brexit—and will Irish employees be able to work in the UK office?

-The Common Travel Area (CTA) predates the EU’s allowances for free movement of people and will become key following Brexit for both UK and Irish citizens wanting to work in each others’ countries.
+The Common Travel Area (CTA) predates the EU’s allowances for free movement of people and will become key following Brexit for both UK and Irish citizens wanting to work in each other’s countries.

 The CTA allows UK and Irish citizens to move freely across the border and allow them to work as well as receive access to healthcare, education, and social benefits.

-10. How do I perform a Brexit impact assessment?
+7. How do I perform a Brexit impact assessment?

 Businesses should discover how Brexit will impact them in order to revise existing processes and plan any necessary changes (including contingency plans for the Brexit transition period).

 The first step is to organise an impact assessment.
-Here are some questions to kick-start the planning and discussion processes: (This list is by no means exhaustive or authoritative.)
+Here are some questions to kick-start the planning and discussion processes (this list is by no means exhaustive or authoritative):

 Does your business rely on any specialist or service located in the UK – even if you ordinarily communicate with an Irish-based branch of the business?

 Do any of your staff need to travel to the UK?

 Do any standards govern the work you do in the UK, such as European EN standards?